Bethrand/DEVOPS-PBL/Project7-DEVOPSTOOLINGWEBSITESOLUTION/Project7.md

 `exit;`

-####  7 - *disable SELinux sudo setenforce 0 To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabled then restart httpd.*
+####  9 - *disable SELinux sudo setenforce 0 To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabled then restart httpd.*

 `sudo setenforce 0` - *on Web Server1 & Web Server2*

-`sudo vi /etc/sysconfig/selinux` - *on both web Servers1 & 2 set SELINUX=enforcing to set SELINUX=disabled*
+`sudo vi /etc/sysconfig/selinux` - *on both web Servers1 & 2 set from SELINUX=enforcing to set SELINUX=disabled*

 `sudo systemctl restart httpd` - * on Web Server1 & 2*

-####  7 - *Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the website with myuser user.*
+####  10 - *Open the website in your browser http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php and make sure you can login into the website with myuser user.*

 *WEB SERVER 1 SUCCESSFUL*